Visit the institution website for COVID‑19 updates

-An upper second class honours degree, or its equivalent, in Biology, Biochemistry, Molecular Biology or a related subject.
+2:1 Hons degree (UK or equivalent) in Biology, Biochemistry, Molecular Biology or a related subject.
 Undergraduate MBChB students intercalating between 4th and 5th years of study require a top quartile outcome in MBChB finals.
-Applicants with a lower second class honours degree will be considered on an individual basis.

 Months of entry